 March – A California jury awarded $30 million to Teresa Leavitt.
 She was diagnosed with mesothelioma, which the jury found was caused by the use of talcum powder.

 February – A Miami, Florida jury found Johnson & Johnson liable for a woman’s mesothelioma, ordering the company to pay $9 million.

-February – A New Jersey jury found Johnson & Johnson liable for $750 million in damages to four plaintiffs who were diagnosed with mesothelioma.
+February – A New Jersey jury found Johnson & Johnson liable for $750 million in damages to four plaintiffs diagnosed with mesothelioma.
 However, state law mandated that the total award be reduced to $186.5 million.

 Representing Women in Ohio

-Ohio Law Firm, Slater & Zurz LLP, is representing clients across Ohio who have been diagnosed with ovarian cancer or mesothelioma due to long term use of talcum powder products.
+Ohio Law Firm, Slater & Zurz LLP, is representing clients across Ohio who have been diagnosed with ovarian cancer or mesothelioma due to long-term use of talcum powder products.